Skip to content

 Supported environment variables:

-- FHIRCRAFT_DISABLE_WARNINGS: 'true' to disable validation warnings
+- FHIRCRAFT_DISABLE_WARNINGS: 'true' to disable all validation warnings

 - FHIRCRAFT_VALIDATION_MODE: 'strict', 'lenient', or 'skip'